Innovation

 Student Engagement

 Innovation projects attempt to solve real-life problems in retail though unique and affordable solutions.
 At the same time, they engage students.
 In addition to participating in major innovation projects, students also get to participate in innovation competitions.
-There are usually two types of innovation competitions DSC offers: (a) hackathon competition, which involves development of a unique solution utilizing data provided by a retail partner company. (b) New product or retail concept competition, which involves development of a product suitable for retail or development of a novel retail concept.
-Through innovation projects, the DSC provides opportunities for training students in cutting-edge technologies and methodologies.
+There are usually two types of innovation competitions the centre offers: (a) hackathon competition, which involves development of a unique solution utilizing data provided by a retail partner company. (b) New product or retail concept competition, which involves development of a product suitable for retail or development of a novel retail concept.
+Through innovation projects, the centre provides opportunities for training students in cutting-edge technologies and methodologies.

-Major Innovation Projects at the DSC
+Major Innovation Projects at the David Sobey Retailing Centre

 Major projects often span two or more years.
 The following are some completed or ongoing innovation projects: